CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/workflowNotesAndSemanticStructure.md

+#Workflow Notes and Semantic Structure

 When you create your framework you should name each class after the portion of the screen it occupies

 After you create your framework you can begin to work on your semantic structure